 Sam is the designated co-representative of McAfee & Taft as the exclusive member firm representing Oklahoma in the Employers Counsel Network, a nationwide affiliation of leading law firms providing legal assistance and representation to employers.
 He is also co-editor of the Oklahoma Employment Law Letter, a monthly review of new court decisions, regulations and laws that affect state employers, as well as co-editor for the Oklahoma section of the annual guidebook for employers and human resources professionals, 50 Employment Laws in 50 States.

-His achievements have earned him inclusion in Chambers USA Guide to America’s Leading Lawyers for Business; The Best Lawyers in America (employment law – management; labor law – management; labor and employment litigation), which also selected him as “Oklahoma City Employment Litigation Lawyer of the Year” in 2012 and “Oklahoma City Labor (Management) Lawyer of the Year” in 2015; and Oklahoma Super Lawyers, which also has named him to its list of “Top 50 Oklahoma Lawyers” each year since 2012.
+His achievements have earned him inclusion in Chambers USA Guide to America’s Leading Lawyers for Business; The Best Lawyers in America (employment law – management; labor law – management; labor and employment litigation), which also selected him as “Oklahoma City Employment Litigation Lawyer of the Year” for 2012 and “Oklahoma City Labor Lawyer of the Year (Management)” for 2015 and 2017; and Oklahoma Super Lawyers, which also has named him to its list of “Top 50 Oklahoma Lawyers” each year since 2012.

 - Successfully defended large multinational energy services company in arbitration challenging the employer’s drug testing policy under the Oklahoma Standards for Workplace Drug and Alcohol Testing Act.